Murder of Sydney Loofe: Evidence presented in court

 At Menards, Trail purchased "an air freshener, cotton cord, Drano, protein bars, a thermometer and lighters."
 While Loofe was at work, Home Depot surveillance tapes show the duo buying a foot-long hacksaw, wire snips, drop clothes, and a sharp utility knife with backup blades.
 Other surveillance recordings display Boswell and Trail purchasing a tree saw, 30-gallon trash bags, and a couple gallons of Clorox bleach before and after the murder.
-Clorox and Hefty plastic bags were bought from a Dollar General store a few hours before Loofe's second date and from a grocery store in Wilber the day after.
+Clorox and Hefty plastic bags were bought from a Dollar General store a few hours before Loofe's second date, and from a grocery store in Wilber the day after.

 Staff at both stores testified at the trial.
 A manager at the Dollar General store confirmed that the barcodes for the bleach and plastic bags found near Loofe's remains matched the ones in Boswell and Trail's receipts.
 The manager also presented a receipt dated November 16, 2017, showing Boswell buying a couple of bottles of Drano.
 At the grocery store, Boswell purchased additional bleach, plastic trash bags, and a trash bin.
 After these purchases, data from cell towers show the pair's phones traveling to and from the area where Loofe's body remains were found.

 Despite extensive searches, authorities could not locate the cutting tools, especially the hacksaw.
 However, they had many items they could analyze, such as handcuffs, rope, dog collar and leash, and sex toys.
 Loofe's DNA could not be found anywhere on these items.
 Pieces of electric wire were found scattered near Loofe's remains, which Trail admitted he used to strangle her.
 However, the FBI found Loofe's blood on some apparel, namely a rubber glove and a pair of pants.
 Authorities could not identify who wore the glove or pants, although there was "limited support" for Trail's DNA on the surface of the electric wire.
 Overall, though, the quality of the latent prints was poor, disabling the police from definitively attributing them to any person.

 In July 2019, three women took the stand to allege that Boswell and Trail had desires to record victims as they tortured and killed them before profiting millions from the sales of these videos.
 In one of his confessions, Trail claimed that he recorded Loofe consenting to be choked, although that tape has never been found, and Trail never claimed to have recorded her death.
 Trail went on to recant the claim that he recorded Loofe giving consent to being strangled.

 Later that month, the FBI revealed that while the pair were housed at the Saline County Jail, Trail transmitted letters, some ciphers, to Boswell informing her of what story to tell the court.
-The codes were deciphered, showing Trail taking full responsibility for the murder and painting Boswell as a forced participant in the crime.
+The codes were deciphered.
+These letters had Trail taking full responsibility for the murder and painting Boswell as a forced participant in the crime.
 Also written in the letters were Trail's plans to make money by making snuff sex films, alleging that he lied about the original intention for no one to get hurt in the process.